The4Fantastics/SmaC/README.md

 * When defining a contract using the tool, it proposes code autocomplete suggestions using the CTRL + SPACE key combination

 * Language demands a gas restriction within the loops.
+* Although Solidity allows multiple inheritance, that is, a contract can inherit from several contracts at the same time, SmaC only allows single inheritance, which avoids what is known as the diamond problem.
+We advocate the use of interfaces to obtain external functionality that is defined outside the smart contract.